sotw/edict/README.md

 #### Introduction

 This simple utility is actully my very first pet project.
-It's a really easy to use Chinese-English Dictionary web clawler.
+It's a really easy to use Chinese-English Dictionary web crawler.
 If you were a Traditional Chinese native speaker and a linux console user, this might be handy for you.

 #### How to install